M-arcus/cloudron-docs/knowledgebase/docs/troubleshooting.md

 * For apps that do not use Go: `swaks --server "${MAIL_SMTP_SERVER}" -p "${MAIL_SMTP_PORT}" --from "${MAIL_FROM}" --body "Test mail from cloudron app at $(hostname -f)" --auth-user "${MAIL_SMTP_USERNAME}" --auth-password "${MAIL_SMTP_PASSWORD}"`

 * For apps that use Go: `swaks --server "${MAIL_SMTP_SERVER}" -p "${MAIL_SMTPS_PORT}" --from "${MAIL_FROM}" --body "Test mail from cloudron app at $(hostname -f)" --auth-user "${MAIL_SMTP_USERNAME}" --auth-password "${MAIL_SMTP_PASSWORD}" -tlsc`

+### Inbound Mail delivery

+* If you are unable to receive mail, check if the security group allows inbound port 25.
+* Ensure that your domain's `MX` record points to the Cloudron.